dotnet/csharplang/proposals/patterns.md

 The runtime semantic of this expression is that it tests the runtime type of the left-hand *relational_expression* operand against the *type* in the pattern.
 If it is of that runtime type (or some subtype) and not `null`, the result of the `is operator` is `true`.

 Certain combinations of static type of the left-hand-side and the given type are considered incompatible and result in compile-time error.
-A value of static type `E` is said to be *pattern compatible* with the type `T` if there exists an identity conversion, an implicit reference conversion, a boxing conversion, an explicit reference conversion, or an unboxing conversion from `E` to `T`, or if one of those types is an open type.
-It is a compile-time error if an input of type `E` is not pattern compatible with the type in a type pattern that it is matched with.
+A value of static type `E` is said to be *pattern-compatible* with a type `T` if there exists an identity conversion, an implicit reference conversion, a boxing conversion, an explicit reference conversion, or an unboxing conversion from `E` to `T`, or if one of those types is an open type.
+It is a compile-time error if an input of type `E` is not *pattern-compatible* with the *type* in a type pattern that it is matched with.

 The type pattern is useful for performing run-time type tests of reference types, and replaces the idiom